 The Float position requires significant flexibility in schedule and experience working with adults with intellectual disabilities, autism, or other related conditions.
 The float receives a schedule every two weeks that varies greatly in time and location.
 The Float must be willing to work with a varied population as this position meets the needs of homes that require staff due to open positions or vacation time.
 The Float DSP is compensated at a higher rate and guaranteed full time hours.

-The Program Manager is responsible for all aspects of the program which they supervise.
+The Residential Manager is responsible for all aspects of the programs which they supervise.
 Balancing consumer care and planning with employee training and supervision is a goal for the position.
 Managers are expected to have an ability to problem solve and exhibit independent thinking.
 Management training is offered.
-Most positions include Direct Care time in the home.
+Most positions include some direct care time in the home.